 Push the conductors into the plug, so they come out the nose.
 Don't fully seat the cable yet.
 The conductors will automatically stagger for you.
 Recheck the color sequence.

 The plug staggers the conductors because they will not physically fit inside the plug in a standard "8 across" fashion.
 Conductor insulation thickness is the reason.
-The staggered design has the side benefit of potentially reducing crosstalk at the connector.
+The staggered design has the side benefit of reducing crosstalk at the connector--especially for Cat6A.